 One downside of being in Japan is that there are hardly any trash bins in public spaces.
 That means you must carry your garbage until you find a place to dump it while roaming around.

 3. You Can Train To Be a Samurai Warrior

 The samurai were a group of warriors of premodern Japan.
 They used to perform military service for the nobles.

 Tourists can learn this traditional martial art form in many Japanese schools.
 You can join a private one-hour session where a professional samurai will teach you some skills.
 If you are really into it, you can also master the art of Kembu and practice fighting and defensive moves with a samurai sword.

 The best way is to join this Samurai Kembu Class on your trip to Kyoto.
-They provide one or two-hour sessions – join either of these as per your interest.
+They provide one or two-hour sessions – join either as per your interest.
 In the one-hour class, the instructor will teach you basic samurai skills.
-The longer session will teach you more complex moves using a folding fan and sword.
+The longer session will teach more complex moves using a folding fan and sword.